bijaymunda181/AWS-NOTES/IMPORTANT-AWS-QUESTIONS.md

 17. How many servers are there in your environment
 18. How many linux and windows servers are there
+ANS:- There are around 80 servers are linux and the rest is window server.
 19. How many environment are there
 Ans:- There are three environment
+    Lab/Dev Server: The development team develops and deploys to staging for testing.
+    Staging or Reference Server: The staging server is where we deploy our work for review before it goes to production.
+After successful testing in staging, we keep it idle for at least 10 days.
+If there are no errors, we deploy to the production server.
+    Production Server: The live server where customer-facing applications are deployed.
 20. What is the use of Elastic IP
 Ans:-  A elastic IP address is static IPv4  address designed for dynamic cloud computing.
 21. What is WAF